-No paper, but review: data marshalling, packet formats and encoding, SOAP and REST.
-(No paper, but we will cover the material with class notes.)
+No paper, but we will review and discuss: data marshaling, packet formats and encoding, SOAP and REST.

 How "tussles" affect network architecture: [Clark02a]

 S3.
 [Clark02a] David D. Clark, John Wroclawski, Karen Sollins, and Robert Braden.
 Tussle in cyberspace: Defining tomorrow's internet.
 In Proceedings of the ACM SIGCOMM Conference, pages 347-356, Pittsburgh, PA, USA, August 2002.
 ACM.